cheind/gcsl/README.md

 </div>

 ### Cooperative experiments
 Dynamically adapting goals, allows us to study something way more interesting: cooperative human-agent behavior.
 In the following simple game, the cart should be moved to some abstract goal position.
 Human and agent share their abilities as follows: the human perceives the game (i.e., through a rendered image) and continuously decides on the target velocity of the cart (through key-presses, velocity is visualized in red).
 The agent's perceives this target velocity as a sub-goal of its own and combines it with its pole balancing target.
-Note that the combination of both goals is important for the team to succeed, as otherwise, the agent's actions (pole balancing) may counteract the humans intentions (moving the cart).
+Note that the combination of both goals is crucial for success, as otherwise the agent's balancing actions (pole balancing) may contradict the humans intentions (moving the cart).

 <div align="center">
 <img src="./etc/cartpolenet_coop.gif" width="40%">